 Location Analytics Privacy Information

-Presence data is gathered by capturing and analyzing the beacons that every WiFi enabled device periodically emits when its WiFi antenna is turned on in order to detect the presence of nearby wireless networks.
+Location Analytics data is gathered by capturing and analyzing the beacons that every WiFi enabled device periodically emits when its WiFi antenna is turned on in order to detect the presence of nearby wireless networks.
 The Cisco Meraki dashboard displays anonymized and aggregated statistics on nearby devices, whether they join the network or not.

 Cisco Meraki uses a one-way hash function to anonymize MAC addresses before storage.
 The function is irreversible; given a specific hashed MAC, there is no way to undo the function to reveal the original MAC address.
 In addition, bytes are dropped from the hashcode, meaning that even if one knew the hash function, they could not determine if a specific MAC had visited a location.
-Hashed MAC addresses are unique to each business or organization, so it is not possible to view Presence data for a single device across networks with different owners.
+Hashed MAC addresses are unique to each business or organization, so it is not possible to view Location Analytics data for a single device across networks with different owners.

 Our datacenters are protected by enterprise-class physical and network security, and are subjected to regular audits and penetration tests by independent third parties.

-Cisco Meraki Vulnerability Rewards Program
+Security Vulnerability Rewards Program

 Reporting security issues